syncsketch/python-api/README.md

 # Syncsketch Python API

-This package provides methods to communicate with the syncsketch servers and wraps CRUD (create, reade, update, delete) methods to interact with Reviews.
+This package provides methods to communicate with the syncsketch servers and wraps CRUD (create, read, update, delete) methods to interact with Reviews.

 # Overview